Tesla says Model 3 production on track, will curb spending in 2018

 The company said it ended the quarter with $3.2 billion in cash after spending $655.7 million in quarterly capital expenses.

-Moody’s, which downgraded Tesla last month, has estimated that Tesla will burn about $2 billion in cash this year.
+Tesla’s market cap is currently $50.9 billion, making it the second-most valuable U.S. automaker behind General Motors Co.

-Tesla faces a crucial time in its 15-year history, with the company under the gun to show it can efficiently and profitably build its first vehicle intended at high volume.
-Musk acknowledged error recently in over-automating the Model 3 assembly-line, but it is still unclear how long and costly it will be to unwind this mistake.
+Tesla’s challenges have not been limited to its current production issues.
+A Tesla driver using the company’s partially autonomous Autopilot system died in a recent crash, sparking a public dispute between Musk and federal safety regulators investigating it.

-Musk has also engaged in a public dispute with federal safety regulators investigating a fatality involving a Tesla vehicle operating under the company’s partially autonomous Autopilot system.
-Tesla has said its system was “not perfect” but that the victim was at fault for not paying attention.
+The company has said the partially autonomous Autopilot system used at the time of the crash was “not perfect” but that the victim was at fault for not paying attention.
+In addition, Moody’s downgraded Tesla in March.

-Reporting by Alexandria Sage in San Francisco and Sonam Rai in Bengaluru; Editing by Bernard Orr and Matthew Lewis
+Reporting by Alexandria Sage in San Francisco and Sonam Rai in Bengaluru; Editing by Peter Henderson and Matthew Lewis